HeyYouWhoMe/BroadcastViewer/README.md

 There are real benefits of you reacreating the existing Well-Known Proximity Persona as a Custom Proximity Persona with a different GUID, even if it is just so that you can create a Companion App without being on everyone's radar until you go to market with it!

 Having said that, if everyone ordinarily flies with the existing Well-Known Persona, then - using the technology described in this project - anyone would be able to build either a fixed or portable drone detector.
 It would be useful, for example, for some organisations to have a big-screen in the office that displayed drone activity in the precinct!
-Of course, there are other solutions that would satisfy the same outcome, such as pulling a data-feed from a Drone Event Hub and displaying that information as an alternative.
+Of course, there are other solutions that would satisfy the same outcome, such as pulling a data-feed from a UAV TMS EH (an Event Hub), or UAV TMS RA (regional aggregator) and displaying that information as an alternative.
 As with all things in business, it all comes down to use-cases!

-But it is not unreasonable to think that it could be legislated that specific Well-Known Proximity Personas - or specific publicly distributed Custom Proximity Personas - should be broadcast in certain flight zones, such as operating in, or around, airports, or infrastructures such as power stations.
+But it is not unreasonable to think that it could be legislated that specific Well-Known Proximity Personas - or specific publicly distributed Custom Proximity Personas - should be broadcast in certain local government regions or flight zones, such as operating in, or around, certain counties, airports, or infrastructures such as power stations.

 _Pre-amble aside, once we create this Custom Proximity Profile, which you can use as an example about how to create any other one, we are then going to create a Companion App to install alongside the Who™ Me app, to demonstrate how you can create any of your own Companion Apps to install alongside the Who™ Me app to drive your business forwards!_